Willie E. Gary: Career

-In 2019, a $23 billion case Gary won against R.J.
-Reynolds was overturned on appeal.
+In 2019, a Florida jury awarded US $23 billion in punitive damages to the family of Michael Johnson in a case Gary tried against R.J.
+Reynolds Tobacco Company was overturned on appeal.
 The case stemmed from the death of Michael Johnson of Escambia County, Florida in 1996, who died from lung cancer.

 Memberships

-Gary is a member of the American Bar Association, National Bar Association, and NAACP.
+Gary is a member of the American Bar Association, The Florida Bar, National Bar Association, and NAACP.
+Through these affiliations, he has supported initiatives aimed at increasing diversity and access to justice within the U.S. legal system.

 Awards and honors

-General Assembly of the State of South Carolina recognized him as one of the United States’ most respected and accomplished lawyers.
+In 2003, the General Assembly of the State of South Carolina recognized him as one of the United States’ most respected and accomplished lawyers.